Charles James Moore

 Can you help?
 DNA search.

 Do you know anything of Charles’ maternal relatives here in Australia or in Taunton Somerset with the surnames Durk(e) or Wescombe?
-168 of the 250 in the Fromelles mass grave have been identified through family DNA but we are still looking for suitable DNA for Charles Moore.
+As of 2024 180 of the 250 in the Fromelles mass grave have been identified through family DNA but we are still looking for suitable DNA for Charles Moore.
 Charles is one of the 14 Machine Gun Company soldiers still missing and we are very interested in locating DNA donors for this soldier because others from his company are now identified.
 None of his immediate family in Australia carry the much needed Mt DNA from his mother’s line, so we are looking at connections to grandparents and great-grandparents who came from the village of Taunton in the UK.
 See the DNA box at the end of the story.

 This story is based on research material prepared by family member and then school student, Lachlan Moore, for the Frank MacDonald Memorial Prize.
 Lachlan was a 2016 prize winner and Corporal Charles Moore was brother to Lachlan’s great-great-grandfather.
 We have edited some of Lachlan’s published material to maintain our Fromelles focus and to include additional images where relevant.